The HyperTexts

 — Takaha Shugyo, loose translation/interpretation by Michael R. Burch

-Here's a poem of mine that asks us to consider the terrible costs of war for ourselves, as well as for innocent children.
-I have dedicated this poem to the children of Hiroshima, and to all children who face suffering and death because of the madness of adults:
+This poem asks us to consider the terrible costs of war for ourselves, as well as for innocent children.
+I have dedicated this poem to the children of Hiroshima, and to all children who face suffering and death due to the madness of adults:

 I lived as best I could, and then I died.